Q2 Holdings (QTWO)

 5. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
+A company’s long-term sales performance is one signal of its overall quality.
 Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Over the last five years, Q2 Holdings grew its sales at a 15% annual rate.
-Although this growth is acceptable on an absolute basis, it fell slightly short of our standards for the software sector, which enjoys a number of secular tailwinds.
+Over the last five years, Q2 Holdings grew its sales at a 14.3% annual rate.
+Though this growth is acceptable on an absolute basis, we need to see more than just topline growth for the software sector, which can display significant earnings volatility.
+This means our bar for the sector is particularly high, reflecting the non-essential and hit-driven nature of the products and services offered.
+Additionally, five-year CAGR starts around Covid, when revenue was depressed then rebounded.

 Q2 Holdings Quarterly Revenue

-Long-term growth is the most important, but within software, a half-decade historical view may miss new innovations or demand cycles.
-Q2 Holdings’s recent performance shows its demand has slowed as its annualized revenue growth of 12.4% over the last two years was below its five-year trend.
+We at StockStory place the most emphasis on long-term growth, but within software, a half-decade historical view may miss recent innovations or disruptive industry trends.
+Q2 Holdings’s recent performance shows its demand has slowed as its annualized revenue growth of 12.8% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs.
 Q2 Holdings Year-On-Year Revenue Growth

-Looking further ahead, sell-side analysts expect revenue to grow 10% over the next 12 months, a slight deceleration versus the last two years.
-This projection is underwhelming and indicates its products and services will see some demand headwinds.
+Looking further ahead, sell-side analysts expect revenue to grow 9.9% over the next 12 months, a slight deceleration versus the last two years.
+This projection doesn't excite us and indicates its products and services will see some demand headwinds.

 The customer acquisition cost (CAC) payback period represents the months required to recover the cost of acquiring a new customer.
 Essentially, it’s the break-even point for sales and marketing investments.
 A shorter CAC payback period is ideal, as it implies better returns on investment and business scalability.